yentsun/trid/README.md

-TRID
+trid
 ====

-Trivial request ID generator - crafts random id for a process and adds fast sequential ids on each call.
+*Trivial request ID* generator - crafts random id for a process and adds fast sequential ids on each call.
 Designed for request/response logging and error tracking.